ivoleitao/stash/packages/stash/README.md

 }

 void main() async {
-  // Creates a memory based cache with a a capacity of 10 final cache = newMemoryCache(maxEntries: 10);
+  // Creates a memory based cache with a maximum of 10 entries final cache = newMemoryCache(maxEntries: 10);

   // Adds a task with key 'task1' to the cache